 PPC, or pay-per-click, advertising is another SEM strategy that allows you to gain visibility in search engines like Google and Bing.

 PPC advertising works on a bidding system.
 You start by selecting a target keyword that you want to display for, and then decide how much you’re willing to pay every time someone clicks on that ad.

 When you win the auction for any given keyword, your ad will show up in search results when someone searches for your target keyword.

 The best part about PPC advertising is that you only pay when someone clicks on your ad – and not just for ad space.
 This makes it an extremely cost-effective advertising model, and one that can work on any budget.

-Google AdWords is Google’s proprietary software that allows you to track every aspect of your PPC campaign, from your bids, to the appearance of your ads, to clicks and competition.
+Google Ads is Google’s proprietary software that allows you to track every aspect of your PPC campaign, from your bids, to the appearance of your ads, to clicks and competition.